dagster-io/dagster/docs/docs-beta/docs/guides/test/data-freshness-testing.md

 ---
-title: "Checking for data freshness"
+title: 'Checking for data freshness'
 sidebar_position: 200
-sidebar_label: "Data freshness"
+sidebar_label: 'Data freshness'
 ---

 Freshness checks provide a way to identify data assets that are overdue for an update.
 For example, you can use freshness checks to identify stale assets caused by: